-Stock trading software, a set of computer programs that facilitate trading in financial instruments such as stocks and currencies, also helps improve stock-picking decisions through fundamental and technical analysis features.
+Stock trading software is a set of computer programs that facilitate trading in financial instruments such as stocks and currencies.
+But it can also help improve you stock-picking decisions through fundamental and technical analysis features.
 Some software also allows transaction processing.

 Brokerages offer the trading software either for free or for discounted pricing.
 Sometimes it is offered as an incentive to elicit a certain quantity of trading volumes.
 Independent vendors also supply software to assist traders.

 Start with our guide to compare stock trading software programs and find a platform to work for you.